luau-lang/luau/rfcs/type-normalization.md

 ## Summary

-Normalize types, for example removing redundant unions and intersections, to minimize memory usage and make user-visible inferred types easier to read.
+We should normalize types, for example removing redundant unions and intersections, to minimize memory usage and make user-visible inferred types easier to read.